polterguy/polterguy.github.io/documentation/faq/index.md

 and can be modified as you see fit, or extended upon according to your needs.

-## Can I create Bing ChatGPT Search?
+## Can I create Bing ChatGPT Search using Aista?

 Yes, our ChatGPT technology will allow you to create AI based search for your website by clicking a simple checkbox.
 It works exactly like Bing Search,